Bound states and decay dynamics in $N$-level Friedrichs model with factorizable interactions: Decay dynamics

 and

 with the function

 It is worth noting that the integral in Eq.~(\ref{pt}) vanishes as $t$ goes to infinity, as a consequence of the Riemann-Lebesgue lemma~\cite{Carl1999}.
-In the long time limit, only the bound states remain and the decay function reduces to the following expression,
+In the long time limit, the survival probability reduces to the contribution from the bound states,